 We were disappointed that our Spritz didn’t come with free aperitivo snacks (as is common elsewhere in Italy), but we realised that free snacks are rare in central Lecce—you have to pay a few euros and order them separately.

 Details: Piazza Sant’Oronzo, 30.
-Open all day from 7 am until late.
+Open daily from 7am until late.

 8) Enoteca Mamma Elvira

 Our favourite wine bar in Lecce.
 Enoteca Mamma Elvira has outdoor seating on the pretty wine bar street just past Basilica di Santa Croce and is ideal for lunch, aperitivo or a light dinner.

 It’s the only place in town with a long list of wines by the glass (from €6) which you can taste before you commit.